EinsteinToolkit/www.cactuscode.org/about/funding.md

 -   DOE/BOR *Ubiquitous Computing and Monitoring System for Discovery and Management of Energy Resources (UCOMS)* (DOE DE-FG02-04ER46136, BOR DOE/LEQSF(2004-07))

-Cactus has in the past been supported through the following grants:

 -   NSF *Astrophysics Simulation Collaboratory: Enabling Large Scale Simulations of Relativistic Astrophysics* (NSF PHY-9979985)